elintseeker/BattletechEmblemPack/readme.md

 2. Install and activate `BattleTechModLoader` and `ModTek`.
 3. Open and place `emblemPack` into your 'Mods' directory.
 4. Run the game.

+## Notes
+Requests are welcome (when free) or just pull and contribute.
+Battletech related imagery are in `emblems` folder.
+Others are in `misc`.